- Data Portals

 Justifying HPSS requests.
 A successful justification for HPSS archive space would describe, for example, that the data have a meaningful purpose beyond initial post-processing steps; that variables or time steps not needed for planned analyses will be filtered out; and that HPC and analysis stages are interleaved where practical to minimize the need for temporary data to occupy tape.
 From the review criteria, it should be clear that a simple summation of all bytes generated by all proposed HPC runs may set an upper limit on HPSS needs but will not automatically constitute a sufficient justification in and of itself.
 Where appropriate, the justification should also describe how the project will reduce HPSS holdings in subsequent years (for example, a project may have a larger need during peak activity that will be reduced in out-years).
 As with computational justifications, the detail for storage justifications should grow commensurately with the project’s anticipated need.

 3. Project file space.
 Large University projects can request dedicated long-term, large-scale disk space on the GLADE resource.
 The justification for GLADE project space should describe how the requested size was determined, how other available resources (such as /glade/scratch, /glade/p/work, and HPSS) will be used to minimize the size of the project space needed, why other storage options are not well suited for all of the project's needs, and how the requested project space will benefit or accelerate the project.
-Project file spaces must be for needs greater than 5 TB.
+Project spaces on GLADE must typically be for more than 50 TB.
+Smaller needs should be managed via scratch disk.
+Contact firstname.lastname@example.org if you need help with increasing your team's scratch quotas.
 Again, projects do not need to request or justify access to scratch or work file spaces, which are available to all users.

 Justifying project space requests.
 A successful justification for GLADE project space must demonstrate your understanding of the unique capability offered by project spaces and show that the project will also make efficient use of scratch space and work spaces when possible.
 As with HPSS requests, a simple summation of all bytes generated by all proposed HPC runs may set an upper limit on overall disk use but almost certainly will not constitute a sufficient justification for dedicated project space.
 A description of how a project will adapt its workflow to leverage project space (along with scratch and work space) and improve its overall efficiency will strengthen the justification.
 Where applicable, the justification may also describe how a project space allocation will permit a project to substantially reduce its use of HPSS.
 As with computational justifications, the detail for storage justifications should grow commensurately with the project’s anticipated need.